abhishekbhute/abhishekbhute/README.md

 ## About Me
 I am a passionate and dedicated full-stack software engineer with a strong focus on delivering high-quality code in a timely manner.
 I am currently working as a Software Engineer at [Clarivate](https://clarivate.com/), where I contribute to building innovative solutions.

-At 23 years old, I am committed to staying in tune with the latest technologies and continuously improving my skills.
+I am committed to staying in tune with the latest technologies and continuously improving my skills.
 I believe in lifelong learning and actively seek out opportunities to learn new technologies and enhance my expertise.

 ## Skills